marhusar/pet-store/readme.md

 8. Why to use contracts (interfaces) in Domain layer?
 - promotes flexibility
 - separates low level code, 3rd party dependencies from domain layer
-- creates seams that allow us to Unit test whole domain layer
+- creates seams that allow us to unit test whole domain layer

 9. Why use Collection objects instead of arrays?
 - improves readability
 - array operations are often hard to read, so those operations are encapsulated

-10. Why keep Transport layer (Presenters) thin?
+10. Why keep transport layer (Presenters) thin?
 - So we can unit test all business logic
 - Easily switch frameworks if needed, business logic is framework independent
 - This is achieved with use of facade pattern